bon10102/coffee-shop-udacity/Project/03_coffee_shop_full_stack/starter_code/frontend/README.md

 ### Authorization

 The Auth0 JWT includes claims for permissions based on the user's role within the Auth0 system.
 This project makes use of these claims using the `auth.can(permission)` method which checks if particular permissions exist within the JWT permissions claim of the currently logged in user.
 This method is defined in  `./src/app/services/auth.service.ts` and is then used to enable and disable buttons in `./src/app/pages/drink-menu/drink-form/drink-form.html`.

+## Known Issues In Frontend

+The frontend will not build if NodeJs version is above v14.
+See this [udacity knowledge](https://knowledge.udacity.com/questions/978561) page to learn more.